 Late last year I was interviewed by Dr Jocelynne A. Scutt, a fellow Australian with a distinguished career in international human rights law for The Art of the Possible, the Cambridge University Journal of Politics .
-She brought a completely different perspective to my art
+Although it was a short-lived postgrad journal for

 Without a doubt, al-Awlaki was not a man of peace.
 In a current Politico article on the latest targeted killing by US drones, all the questions that disturb me about drone warfare are asked, but regrettably not answered with respect to the lessons of